 Ways to Use Vanilla Frosting

+- Color it.
 My favorite way to color buttercream is with gel food dyes, like the Americolor or Wilton Color Right Color System, as the colors come out super vibrant.
-I have a tutorial on How to Color Buttercream Frosting that has loads of helpful info on the subject.
+See my tutorial on how to color buttercream frosting for loads of helpful info on the subject.

-If you make your frosting ahead of time, or if you’re looking to store leftovers, this vanilla frosting can be kept airtight at room temperature for up to 24 hours.
-Just whip it up in the mixer again for a couple of minutes before you use it.
-Frosted cupcakes can be stored airtight in a cool, dry place for up to 3 days.
+- At room temperature.
+This vanilla frosting can be kept airtight at room temperature for up to 24 hours.
+I recommend re-whipping it in the mixer for a couple of minutes before you use it.
+Frosted cakes and cupcakes can be stored airtight in a cool, dry place for up to 3 days.

-Yes!
-I like to fill a Ziploc bag with frosting, squeeze out the air, seal it, and freeze it.
-Vanilla buttercream will keep frozen for up to two months.
-You will need to allow it to soften for a couple of hours to let it return to room temperature before you use it.
+- Freeze.
+To freeze vanilla buttercream, fill a Ziploc bag with frosting, squeeze out the air, seal it, and freeze it for up to 2 months.
+Allow the frosting to return to room temperature before you use it.
 I recommend re-whipping it in the mixer to get the fluffy texture back.

 Perfect Vanilla Frosting Recipe